vlang/v/vlib/x/vweb/csrf/README.md

 side and validate them.
 The token and cookie are bound cryptographically to each other so an attacker would need to know both values in order to make a CSRF-attack succeed.
 That is why is it important to **not leak the CSRF-token** via an url, or some other way.
-This is way by default the `HTTPOnlye` flag on the cookie is set to true.
+This is way by default the `HTTPOnly` flag on the cookie is set to true.
 See [client side CSRF][client-side-csrf] for more information.

 This is a high level overview of the implementation.